 - Documented information should be controlled to ensure:

 - Availability for use where and when needed.

 - Protection from loss of confidentiality, damage, or improper change.

 Here again are the basic concepts of the QMS at a glance:

 Get Started with professional quality management system Consultants.

 Now after this short description about the general concepts of the quality management system, if you have any question about this topic, or if you have decided to launch your own quality management system,

 Email us today at: email@example.com.
-We will be pleased to answer all your questions about quality, & even more if we can support you building your most effective & affordable QMS.
+We will be pleased to answer all your questions about quality, and even more if we can support you building your most effective and affordable QMS.

 Call 4Z for Quality today at (also on WhatsApp):